moovatom/moovatom-api-ruby-library/README.md

 ## Delete

 If you decide, for whatever reason, that you no longer need or want a specific video on Moovatom you can delete its encoding anytime __after it finishes__ using the `delete()` method.
-A delete request will POST the __uuid__, __username__ and __userkey__ instance variables from your MoovEngine object using the `send_request()` method.
+A delete request will POST the __uuid__, __username__ and __userkey__ instance variables from your MoovEngine object.
 The body of the Moovatom response will contain a message telling you whether or not you've successfully deleted your video:

 ```ruby
 me = MoovAtom::MoovEngine.new(uuid: 'j9i8h7g6f5e4d3c2b1a') do |me|